TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

 ## World of WarCraft Camera & Movement Clone (2016)
 These scripts were made to replicate the World of WarCraft player camera, including mouse orbit, arrow key movement, zooming in and out, and collision detection to push the camera closer to the player.

+The animations and models used in this project are not provided.
+They were made by a third party.

+### File Description
+1. CameraMovement20161020.cs
+    * Controls the camera's movement.
+It provides functionality to smoothly follow the player as they move, rotate around the player, zoom in in when objects are between the camera and the player, and zoom in with the scroll wheel..
+1. PlayerMovement20161004.cs
+    * Controls player's movement.
+Animations used in the example are not provided.

 ## Territories - Settlers of Catan Style Game (2015 - 16)
 Territories was a multiplayer turn based 3D game where players explore the map, mine resources, advance their technology, and encounter other players that become trusted allies or despicable foes.
 The "server" is not a server, but a script that reads a file on the players computer.